secured lock Secured with SHA-256 Encryption

 The company has built a huge advantage in the auto insurance market share nationwide by providing very cheap rates and backing that up with good customer service and a user-friendly website.

 Monthly auto insurance rates vary significantly depending on the carrier and the amount of coverage that a driver has.
-Cheap full coverage auto insurance in Minnesota is generally more affordable compared to having full coverage plus uninsured motorist protection, as the latter adds extra coverage for accidents involving uninsured drivers.
+Compare and know the coverage you want so you can get cheap full coverage car insurance in Minnesota.

-However, by our calculations, Minnesota’s average full coverage rate is $826.64.
-That means the average monthly insurance rate for someone with full coverage is $68.89.
+However, by our calculations, Minnesota’s average full coverage rate is $826 annually.
+That means the average monthly insurance rate for someone with full coverage is $68.

 Auto insurance in Minnesota is so expensive because the state operates under a no-fault auto insurance system.
 This type of system means that when you get into an accident, you go directly through your insurance company rather than the other driver, even if they were at fault.

-No-fault states are often the most expensive because they have additional fees that are much less in at-fault states, including lawyer and court fees when one driver sues another.
+No-fault states are often the most expensive because they have additional fees that are much lower in at-fault states, including lawyer and court fees when one driver sues another.

 The number one property/casualty insurance company in America is State Farm, which holds a sizeable margin in premiums written compared to the other top companies.
 The second-largest is Berkshire Hathaway (Geico), which has been progressing towards becoming the No. 1 for several years.

 To lower your premiums, you can compare rates from providers like Auto-Owners ($33) and Nationwide ($35).
-Bundling policies, increasing deductibles, or qualifying for discounts (such as safe driver or multi-vehicle discounts) can further reduce your premium for
+Bundling policies, increasing deductibles, or qualifying for discounts (such as safe driver or multi-vehicle discounts) can further reduce your premiums.

 New drivers tend to pay more for car insurance, but you can still find affordable options by checking rates from companies like Travelers ($40) and Progressive ($41).
 These companies often provide discounts for new drivers who complete driver education courses or maintain a clean driving record.